Donovan Hill

-In 2013 Donovan Hill merged with BVN Architecture to form BVN Donovan Hill, now called BVN.
+In 2012 it was announced that Donovan Hill would merge with BVN Architecture in 2013 to form BVN Donovan Hill, later reverting to BVN in 2014.

 Background

 Brian Donovan, an independent architect, and Timothy Hill, who was employed by the Brisbane-based firm Lambert Smith, became partners to form Donovan Hill in order to design the C-House in 1992.
 Donovan had previously worked for the Japanese architect Atsushi Kitagawara, whose emphasis on uniform geometry influenced many Donovan Hill designs.

 The firm worked from the verandah of an old property in Kelvin Grove for a lengthy period before moving to Doggett Street, Fortitude Valley.
 Finally the firm established themselves in the former home of fashion label Eponymous on Bowen Street, Spring Hill.